 Publicly traded partnerships like ours are treated as corporations unless they have 90% or more in qualifying income (as that term is defined in the Internal Revenue Code).
-We satisfied this requirement in each of the years ended December

-31, 2016 and 2015 and, as a result, are not subject to federal income tax.
+We satisfied this requirement in each of the years ended December 31, 2017 and 2016 and, as a result, are not subject to federal income tax.
 However, our partners are individually responsible for paying federal income taxes on their share of our taxable income.
 Net earnings for financial reporting purposes may differ significantly from taxable income reportable to our unitholders as a result of differences between the tax basis and financial reporting basis of certain assets and liabilities and other factors.
 We do not have access to information regarding each partner's individual tax basis in our limited partner interests.

-Provision for income taxes primarily reflects our state tax obligations under the Revised Texas Franchise Tax (the "Texas Margin Tax").
+Provision for income taxes reflects franchise tax obligations in the state of Texas (the "Texas Margin Tax").
 Deferred income tax assets and liabilities are recognized for temporary differences between the assets and liabilities of our tax paying entities for financial reporting and tax purposes.